 The information you will be given will be as follows:

-- The basis on which the solicitor’s charges are to be made.
+- The basis of how the costs are to be calculated,

 Legal Charges Guide

-For more information about how charges for legal services are incurred, see the Law Society's Legal Charges guide.
+For more information about how charges for legal services are incurred, see the Legal Services Regulatory Authority Legal Charges guide.